 The U.S. Geological Survey (USGS) Nonindigenous Aquatic Species (NAS) Program maintains a database that monitors, records, and analyzes sightings of nonindigenous aquatic plant and animal species throughout the United States.
 The program is based at the USGS Wetland and Aquatic Research Center in Gainesville, Florida.

-The initiative to maintain scientific information on nationwide occurrences of non-native aquatic species began with the Aquatic Nuisance Species Task Force, a group created by Congress in 1990 to address the need for this type of information by natural resource managers.
-Since then, the NAS program has maintained the database as a clearinghouse of information for confirmed sightings of non-native aquatic species throughout the Nation.
-The program also produces email alerts, maps, summary graphs, publications, and other information products to support natural resource managers.
+The initiative to maintain scientific information on nationwide occurrences of nonindigenous aquatic species began with the Aquatic Nuisance Species Task Force, created by Congress in 1990 to provide timely information to natural resource managers.
+Since then, the NAS database has been a clearinghouse of information for confirmed sightings of nonindigenous, also known as nonnative, aquatic species throughout the Nation.
+The database is used to produce email alerts, maps, summary graphs, publications, and other information products to support natural resource managers.

-The National Nonindigenous Aquatic Species Program
+|Title||The National Nonindigenous Aquatic Species Database|

 |Edition||Version 1.0: Originally posted September 26, 2012; Version 1.1: May 25, 2017|

 |Publisher location||Reston, VA|

 |Contributing office(s)||Southeast Ecological Science Center|